marthajsosa/marthajsosa/CrowdStrike/RTR Custom Scripts/README.md

 ## 📌 Examples

-Example usage of a using uploading and extracting local KAPE file to host and extracting:
+Example usage of uploading and extracting local KAPE file to host and extracting:
 ```powershell
 #Requires -Version 5.1
 using module @{ModuleName='PSFalcon';ModuleVersion='2.2'}